Most Trusted Storage Solution Provider

 You can pick the appropriate building materials depending on whether you wish to assemble a carport from metal or wood and the climatic conditions where you live.
 Then the first step is to prepare the ground for the base.

-To park an average-sized car on your property, you must plot a rectangle at least 16 feet long and 9 feet wide.
+a.
+Measure the ground: To park an average-sized car on your property, you must plot a rectangle at least 16 feet long and 9 feet wide.
 Basic free carport plans will need a rectangular plot of land meant for building such a structure that should have six posts.

-You must level the ground with a shovel if you decide to install a carport on a concrete pad next to your house.
+b.
+Level the ground if you deem it necessary: You must level ground for carport with a shovel if you decide to install a metal carport on a concrete pad next to your house.
 Make sure the ground is as even as possible and given that you are nowhere near buried lines, apply foot pressure and remove grass, if any.

-Getting a post fixed to bare grounds can be a good idea, but you would have to resort to getting some crushed granite or gravel for some curb appeal.
+c.
+Pour ground cover; if necessary: Getting a post fixed to bare grounds can be a good idea, but you would have to resort to getting some crushed granite or gravel for some curb appeal.
 For a high-satisfaction project, try pouring some concrete instead,

 2. Building the Beams

-Dig the holes for the posts:
+Dig the holes for the posts

-Once you are all set with a place to build your own carport, the next step is to secure support posts.
+a.
+Dig the holes for the posts: Once you are all set with a place to build your own carport, the next step is to secure support posts.
 Ensure the holes are at least 2 feet deep and 6 feet under the frost line.
 If you reside in a windy or snowy area, make holes at least 4 feet deep to secure support posts that will give your carport a more stable structure.

-For a slanting roof, you must have three posts at least 9 feet high to put on one side of the carport and another three at least 11 feet high.
+b.
+Set the six posts: For a slanting roof, you must have three posts at least 9 feet high to put on one side of the carport and another three at least 11 feet high.
 After filling the hole up to six inches with concrete, position the post so it is vertical and can rest on the bottom.
 Make sure you use a leveling tool to make the surface even as the concrete hardens.

-Build a rectangular box of dimensions 16 feet x 9 feet x 7 feet.
+c.
+Fasten the front and back beams first: Build a rectangular box of dimensions 16 feet x 9 feet x 7 feet.
 T-shape hangers that are available in any hardware store can help you affix the supporting crossbeams to the higher posts.

-Try to secure the structure as much as possible, primarily if you reside in an area with severe climatic conditions.
+d.
+Fasten the side beams: Try to secure the structure as much as possible, primarily if you reside in an area with severe climatic conditions.

-3. Building the Roof
+3. Building the Carport Roof

-Fix six rafters of 2″ x 4″ x 10′ dimensions such that they support the roof.
+a.
+Fasten the rafters to the side beams: Fix six rafters of 2″ x 4″ x 10′ dimensions such that they support the roof.
 Both ends of rafters must be fastened with the support beams at the front and back.

-Rest the rafters along the straight edge of the support beams.
+b.
+Notch the rafters: Rest the rafters along the straight edge of the support beams.
 This method might not come in handy if you wish for the rafter to remain in close contact with the beams.

-You will require metal joist hangers for this method.
+c.
+Hang the rafters: You will require metal joist hangers for this method.
 Rafters must be affixed to the support beams at an angle of about 25 degrees.
 In the hanger method, the rafters would remain atop the beams.

-As opposed to building a carport using wood, where getting some plywood sheets would be the next part of your project, in the case of metal carports, you would need to fasten a galvanized steel sheet to construct the roof.
+d.
+Fasten the steel sheet roof to the rafters: As opposed to building a carport using wood, where getting some plywood sheets would be the next part of your project, in the case of metal carports, you would need to fasten a galvanized steel sheet to construct the roof.

 4. Finishing the Job